Ekta17/Notes/Notes/array.md

 ### **Merge two sorted arrays**

 - question: https://leetcode.com/explore/learn/card/fun-with-arrays/525/inserting-items-into-an-array/3253/
-- When arrays require inplace operation or moving the elements to the right, try to look for solutions where you can iterate the array from the end instead of starting.
+- **When arrays require inplace operation or moving the elements to the right, try to look for solutions where you can iterate the array from the end instead of starting.**
-- In this question, its easy to compare elements from the end and instead of looking for smaller element we look for greater element and then insert it into final array.
+- In this question, its easy to compare elements from the end and instead of looking for smaller element we look for greater element and then insert it into the final array
 - Time Complexity: O(n)
 - Space Complexity: O(1)

 **Code:** https://github.com/Ekta17/DataStructureAndAlgorithms/blob/main/src/main/java/arrays/MergeTwoSortedArray.java

+### **Inserting element at a given index**

+- Moving the elements to the right by one position can be done as following: Example we need to move the elements starting position 2 to 1 position to right to make space of new element in the array at position 2:

+        // Say we want to insert the element at index 2.
+        // First, we will have to create space for the new element. for (int i = intArray.length-1 ; i >= 2; i--){
+            // Shift each element one position to the right. intArray[i + 1] = intArray[i];
+        }
+        // Now that we have created space for the new element,
+        // we can insert it at the required index. intArray[2] = 30;

+### Deleting an element at a given index

+- Deleting the element from a given index which is not the last element in the array requires extra work.
+We need to move the elements from that index till the end of array one position to the left.

+        // Say we want to delete the element at index 1 for (int i = 2; i < length; i++) {
+            // Shift each element one position to the left int_array[i - 1] = int_array[i];
+        }

+        // Again, the length needs to be consistent with the current
+        // state of the array.
+        length--;

+### In Place modification of Array (concept)

+- Not using extra space to do the modification.
+  It is this technique of working directly in the input Array, and not creating a new Array, that we call in-place.
+- In-place Array operations are a big deal for programming interviews, where there is a big focus on minimising both time and space complexity of algorithms.
+- If we create a new array instead of modifying the original array then that means that other functions can no longer access the original data, because it has been overwritten.